hmrc/crypto/README.md

 libraryDependencies += "uk.gov.hmrc" %% "crypto" % "[INSERT-VERSION]"
 ```

-## Code Owners
+## Changes

-Please note that although Platform Security does not own this code, it is required
-to get peer review from Platform Security on changes made.
+### Version 7.0.0

+- The `secure` library has been rolled into `crypto`.
+The package has changed from `hmrc.gov.uk.secure` to `hmrc.gov.uk.crypto.secure`.
+- `SecureGCMCipher` has been added.
+It is different from `GCMCrypto` in that it supports associated data to be provided on each encrypt/decrypt.

 ## License

-This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").
+This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")